Large Star/Rose Extra Dimension with Small Leaves/Petals: Introduction

-Motivated by UV completions in superstring/M-theory \cite{Antoniadis:1998ig,Ibanez:2012zz} requiring 10/11 spacetime dimensions, most of the efforts concentrated on $q \leq 7$.
-The compactification radius $R$ must be stabilized at a large value compared to $\ell_P^{(4+q)}$, which reintroduces a geometrical hierarchy \cite{ArkaniHamed:1998nn} with a low KK mass gap: too light KK-gravitons are constrained by astrophysics, cosmology and collider physics\footnote{For a review of the constraints on the simplest ADD model with toroidal compactification, c.f.
-Ref.~\cite{Pomarol:2018oca}. }.
+Motivated by UV-completions in superstring/M-theory \cite{Antoniadis:1998ig,Benakli:1998pw} requiring 10/11 spacetime dimensions, most of the efforts concentrated on $q \leq 7$.
+The compactification radius $R$ must be stabilized at a large value compared to $\ell_P^{(4+q)}$, which reintroduces a geometrical hierarchy \cite{ArkaniHamed:1998nn} with a low KK-mass gap: too light KK-gravitons are constrained by astrophysics, cosmology and collider physics.
 When one probes gravitational Newton's law at large [small] distances with respect to $R$, gravity appears 4D [$(4+q)$D].
 The case $q=1$ is excluded because it leads to a modification of 4D gravitational Newton's law at the scale of the solar system.
-ADD's proposal is thus often associated with the Large Extra Dimensions (LEDs) paradigm, and is just a reformulation of the gauge hierarchy problem.
+ADD's proposal is thus often associated with the large extra dimensions (LED's) paradigm, and is just a reformulation of the gauge hierarchy problem.
+In the literature, there are interesting propositions to stabilize such large compactification radii \cite{ArkaniHamed:1998kx, ArkaniHamed:1999dz, Mazumdar:2001ya, Carroll:2001ih, Albrecht:2001cp, Antoniadis:2002gw, Peloso:2003nv}.\\

-In the literature, there are interesting propositions to stabilize such large compactification radii \cite{ArkaniHamed:1998kx, ArkaniHamed:1999dz, Mazumdar:2001ya, Carroll:2001ih, Albrecht:2001cp, Antoniadis:2002gw, Peloso:2003nv}.
-To circumvent this geometrical hierarchy problem, a solution can be to abandon the framework of UV completions by superstring/M-theory, and to increase the number of extra dimensions.
-This possibility was mentioned first in Ref.~\cite{ArkaniHamed:1998nn}.
-Fig.~\ref{graph} shows that, for sufficiently large $q$, the remaining hierarchy disappears: $R \sim \ell_P^{(4+q)}$.
-A possible trail to UV complete this kind of model could be via Loop Quantum Gravity (LQG) \cite{Rovelli:2014ssa} since, a priori, LQG does not fix the number of spatial dimensions.
-First attempts to add spacelike extra dimensions to LQG were made in Refs.~\cite{Bodendorfer:2011nv, Bodendorfer:2011nw, Bodendorfer:2011nx, Bodendorfer:2011ny, Bodendorfer:2013jba, Bodendorfer:2011pb, Bodendorfer:2011pc, Bodendorfer:2011hs, Bodendorfer:2011xe, Thurn:2013lko}.

-The most popular way to overcome the geometrical hierarchy problem is the warped extra dimension scenario proposed in 1999 by L.~Randall and R.~Sundrum (RS) in Ref.~\cite{Randall:1999ee}, known as the RS1 model.
-A less known approach is the compactification of $q \geq 2$ spacelike extra dimension on a compact hyperbolic manifold with a large genus (number of holes) proposed in 2000 in Ref.~\cite{Kaloper:2000jb} (see also Ref.~\cite{Orlando:2010kx}).